-Explore transparency issues in social science research – and how to solve them
+Explore tools to address transparency issues in social science research!

-The course has been developed by the Berkeley Initiative for Transparency in the Social Sciences (BITSS).
-Headquartered at UC Berkeley, BITSS has been leading the social science research transparency movement since 2012.
+This course was developed by the Berkeley Initiative for Transparency in the Social Sciences (BITSS), headquartered at UC Berkeley.